mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 {% include image.html file="twitter-card.jpg" alt="Example of a rich Twitter card" max_width="590px" img_link="true" class="img-border" fig_caption="Using Open Graph tags so that Twitter generates rich cards for my posts." %}

 Twitter generates that card based on HTML tags in my page that follow the [Open Graph](https://ogp.me/) standard.
-For example, to specify the image, I add a tag that looks like this:
+For example, to specify the image in the card, I add a tag that looks like this:

 ```html
 <meta property="og:image" content="https://mtlynch.io/post-42/cover.jpg" />
 ```

-This is a problem for SPAs, where all pages on a site share the same HTML skeleton.
+If your site is an SPA, then all of your pages share the same HTML skeleton and thus the same Open Graph tags.
 The dominant social networks like Twitter and Facebook require Open Graph tags to be present before any JavaScript executes.
-The result is that every page on your SPA shares an identical Twitter card or Facebook card.
+The result is that you can't create unique Twitter cards or Facebook cards for the different pages on your site.

 ## SPA problem #2: Search engine optimization (SEO)

 Unlike social networking sites, search engines _do_ render websites using JavaScript.
 The problem is that [it's impossible for them to do it perfectly](https://twitter.com/JohnMu/status/1018956456304037893).

-Many websites use JavaScript to continuously update a page's contents while you're viewing it.
+Many websites use JavaScript to continuously update a page's contents while the user views it.
 From Google's perspective, when is a page "done" rendering and ready for indexing?
 With a regular SPA, Google will try to index your page, but you have no guarantee that they'll index it correctly.
-With pre-rendering, you know that Google will index your page with the correct tags because they're present before JavaScript even runs.

 ## Nuxt to the rescue

-On the modern web, social networks and SEO are fairly important, so it would be a huge bummer if using Vue meant that your app can't solve these problems.
+On the modern web, social networks and SEO are fairly important, so it would be a huge bummer if using Vue meant that your app couldn't fully integrate with those services.

 {% include image.html file="NuxtJS_Logo.png" alt="Nuxt.js logo" max_width="250px" link_url="https://nuxtjs.org/" %}